Go back

 Content Consumption analogy using retail store camera example

-Watching Hotjar recordings this weekend I saw what I always see.
-That 90% of shoppers weren’t paying any attention to page content (which is a dead giveaway that they aren’t going to buy) while 10% were paying extreme attention (you can literally see them mouse over each word as they are reading.)
+Watching Hotjar recordings this weekend, I saw what I always see.
+That 90% of shoppers weren’t paying any attention to page content (which is a dead giveaway they aren’t going to buy), while 10% were paying extreme attention (you can literally see them mouse over each word as they are reading.)

 The second group is consuming your content and driving most of your sales.

-Because content consumption isn’t properly understood by most direct-to-consumer (DTC) brands it presents an opportunity to gain an upper hand.
+Because content consumption isn’t properly understood by most direct-to-consumer (DTC) brands, it presents an opportunity to gain the upper hand.
 Stick around and see how.

 Why Content Consumption Is a Big Deal